JiaxiangBU/treeImpulses/README.md

 ---

 ## Installation
-The package may be downlaoded or cloned from github:
+The package may be downloaded or cloned from github:

     devtools::install_github('tylerJPike/treeImpulses')